Actual Freedom – General Correspondence

 RESPONDENT: My understanding was not that God and I were separate, but that God/I was a continuum of limited/ limitless, mortal, immortal, spirit, matter.
 The ego I was none other than the God the ego was supposedly contracting away from.

 RICHARD: In spiritual enlightenment the ‘contracted self’ grandiosely inflates like all get-out and becomes the ‘expansive self’ ... capitalised as ‘The Self’ by whatever name.
 Mr. Franklin Jones’ teaching is basically Hinduism ... and India itself is a living example of the abject failure of thousands of years of devotional spiritual living.
 To idolise, adulate and worship one’s fellow human being is patently pathetic ... it is all oh-so-obvious once one sees it in action; their very own words blatantly say it all ... and so eloquently.
-Vis.:
+Viz.:

 • Mr. Franklin Jones: ‘I am here in my lifetime to change the course of human history ... no one on earth has this Mission, this Intention.
 No one! ...This Work is not your business.
 I am just telling you that I am in my mood, and it is going to start.
 I have had enough ... now it begins.
 Let all beings be purified.
 Let them all come to me in the lifetime of this body.
 Yes.
 It is going to be wonderful.
 It is going to be terrible.
 I believe that before this body dies, all mankind will acknowledge me.
 I am about to make my move, and the terror will pass.
 It will be much less terrible than you would have realized otherwise.
 If I did not come, the earth would be destroyed.
 You prayed for the millennium and the Judgment.
 I am here.
 Let it begin ...we have about twenty years ... it will not necessarily be easy after those twenty years, but the first twenty years are very critical.
 Very.
 And it is going to be very difficult.
 Very ...
 Let us submit to the terrible ordeal that will serve all humanity, all five billion of those slugs who know nothing of me and who must find me out, who must find me out.
 I Am the One Who has been expected’.
 (New Year 1984).

 Speaking personally, this ‘slug’ stopped waiting for [insert whatever name here] nineteen years ago and got off his backside and applied the DIY method.
 The much longed-for golden age has finally been ushered in ... and it is being done by the peoples concerned.
 There was no need for a ‘Supernatural Agency’ all along.
 The human condition is such that it can readily respond to the self-help solution; the ability is within the human character to fix things up for itself.
 The intervention of some ‘Paranormal Paramour’ is never going to happen anyway, for there is no such creature.
 Human beings are on their own, free to manage their own affairs as they see fit.
 Whenever one thinks about it, would one have it any other way?
-If that fictitious ‘Almighty Creature’ was to come sweeping in on a cloud, blowing trumpets and putting everything to rights, would not one feel cheated?
+If that fictitious ‘Almighty Creature’ were to come sweeping in on a cloud, blowing trumpets and putting everything to rights, would not one feel cheated?
 Would not one question why human beings had to wait so long upon the capricious whim of some self-righteous God or Goddess who could have acted long ago?

 It is all nonsense, upon sober reflection!